 I am the owner and face behind Foxgloves & Folly.
-Whilst I’ve always had a yearning for all things green and flowery, I spent rather too many years working as a banking lawyer in London!
+Whilst I’ve always had a yearning for all things green and flowery, I spent rather too many years working as a corporate lawyer in London!
 However, after a spell in LA and undertaking a floristry course with the globally renowned florist, McQueens, I decided to take a chance and pursue my passion for flowers.
 I spent a couple of years combining both law and floristry but was then ready to take the leap into floristry full time.
-This, in conjunction with my love of LA, was the beginning of Foxgloves & Folly.
-We’ve been going for a couple of years now and it has been so exciting to see the business grow – we cross the whole floristry business spectrum, from daily deliveries to weekly flowers for businesses and private residences and from wedding and event flowers to bespoke workshops and flower pop-ups.
+This, in conjunction with my love of LA, was the beginning of Foxgloves & Folly!

-We are still relatively new and we are still growing and entrenching our base as a business.
-For me personally, making the change from law to floristry was a leap of faith really.
+Foxgloves & Folly is only a year old so we are still new and still growing and forming our base.
+Making the change from law to floristry was a leap of faith really.
 I really valued my legal career and had the opportunity to work with some great people and on some great deals but I longed to be doing something that also fulfilled my more creative side.
 Transitioning from being an employee to running my own business, in a completely different field, has been a huge learning curve – it’s lucky that I’m generally a pretty optimistic person!
-Growing a business from scratch in a new country, without a supportive network of friends and family, has also been very eye-opening and I have learned so much, and I am still learning something new pretty much every day.
+Growing a business from scratch in a new country, without a supportive network of friends and family, has also been very eye opening!
+I have learnt so much, and I am still learning something new pretty much every day.
 I really enjoy the challenges and freedom of running my own business, and I see the everyday ups and downs as just part of that.
-My biggest struggle is taking time out – it is tempting to work 24/7 and when it is your own business, there is always something to be done.
-But it is really important to make time for yourself – for both your own peace of mind and your family, It’s also good to remember that it is often those moments of downtime which usually spark the most inspiration.
-Another struggle is knowing what to say yes and no to – as a small business, it is so tempting to say yes to everything that comes your way but sometimes, you need to take a step back and really think about whether something is the right thing for you and your business.
+I’m also learning that whilst it is tempting to work 24/7, it is really important to make time for yourself – it is those moments of downtime which usually spark the most inspiration.

 Our overarching style is very natural, loose, free-flowing, asymmetrical and lush with an emphasis on greenery and textures – we would describe it as a ‘refined wildness’!
 We like our bouquets/arrangements to reflect the movement and placing of flowers in the wild.
-Our aesthetic is also very much influenced by our London background which gives it a slight edge and we think our style is a little different from that which is more generally seen in LA.
-We place the utmost importance on using seasonal and locally sourced materials wherever possible.
+Our aesthetic is also very much influenced by our London background which gives it a slight edge and we think our style is a little different to that which you may be more used to seeing in LA.
+We place the upmost importance on using seasonal and locally sourced materials wherever possible.
 We create arrangements that are beautiful but which appear effortless, each arrangement is bespoke and no two will ever be the same – this is the ethos behind Foxgloves & Folly.